seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **Servant**
 He did receive his letters, and is coming;
-And bid me say to you by word of mouth–
+And bid me say to you by word of mouth--
-O Caesar!–
+O Caesar!--

 *Seeing the body*